 - Advanced Diagnostic Mode – All network metrics for all monitored objects, including connections

-- Run all network agents in KPI mode.
+- Run all Network Agents in KPI mode.

-- When the issue is resolved, reset the agents back to KPI mode.
+- When the issue is resolved, reset the Agents back to KPI mode.

-Changing the DMM on a Network Agent
+Change the DMM on a Network Agent

-The network agent retains its DMM setting even if the agent is stopped and restarted.
-See Managing Network Agents in the Controller.
+The Network Agent retains its DMM setting even if the Agent is stopped and restarted.
+See Managing Network Agents in the Controller

 Connection Diagnostics and Network Bottlenecks